-The mentalist forces or influences the participant to think of XYZ thought from an apparently infinite universe of options, and the challenge for him is to achieve the illusion of a free decision.
+The mentalist forces or influences the participant to think of XYZ thought from an apparently infinite universe of options, and the chief challenge for the mentalist is to achieve the illusion of a free decision.

-This is like a magician or illusionist levitating--the challenge is not in figuring out how to float unsuspended, the challenge is to figure out how to hide the magnet, or render the cables invisible, or prove there are no wires or forklifts, etc.
+This is like a magician or illusionist levitating--the challenge is not in figuring out how to float unsuspended; the only challenge is to solve is how to hide the magnet, or render the cables invisible, or demonstrate that there are no threads, wires, or forklifts, etc.

-You have two choices: Force your participant to think of the thought you will pretend to discern (the real trick here is creating the illusion of a free choice), or stand perfectly still as your participant thinks of a genuinely freely thought of thought (the real trick here is discerning the thought in any number of ways).
+You have two paths: Force your participant to think of the thought you will pretend to discern (the real trick here is creating the illusion of a free choice), or stand perfectly still as your participant freely thinks of a thought (the real trick here is discerning the thought, which can be done in any number of ways).

 Stay with me, this gets better...

-There are too many techniques to get into here and I've already written more than most will read, so I won't bore you with the nuts and bolts.
+There are too many techniques to get into here and you’ve already read more than most will read, so I won't bore you with the nuts and bolts.

 Now, what about some secret techniques